cBioPortal/datahub-study-curation-tools/generate-meta-files/README.md

 `SAMPLE_ATTRIBUTES` / `PATIENT_ATTRIBUTES` decided by whether the supp file's
 header carries `SAMPLE_ID`.

-Only writes meta files that are missing.
+Only writes meta files that are missing — a data file is covered if any existing `meta_*.txt` names it in `data_filename`, whatever that meta file is called.
 Never touches existing meta files or `meta_study.txt` (unlike `generate_meta_files.py`, which rewrites `meta_study.txt` on every run).